LouisCAD/Splitties/RELEASING.md

 # Releasing this library:

-## Releasing an stable, beta or alpha version
+## Releasing a stable, beta or alpha version

 1. Change the `library_version` ext property in root project's `build.gradle` file to a non-SNAPSHOT version.